Nomalizo Leah Tutu: Career and activism

 Leah Tutu was a teacher and a nurse.
 During the period between 1970 and 1972, she worked as an assistant to the registrar at the University of Botswana, Lesotho and Swaziland.
 She co-founded the South African Domestic Workers Association.
 She was the director of the Domestic Workers and Employers Project of the South African Institute of Race Relations from 1976 to 1984.
 She co-founded the Desmond Tutu Peace Center in 1988.
 She lectures to many churches and women's groups.

 Honours

-In 2000, the National Louis University awarded her an honorary doctorate, along with her husband.
+In 2000, the National Louis University awarded Tutu an honorary doctorate, along with her husband.
 In 2009, she and her husband were awarded the Mattie J.T.
 Stepanek Peacemaker Award by the We Are Family Foundation.